Skip to Content

 Avoid these mistakes when gluing.

-Take a look at my final project and learn from my mistakes, so yours look perfect when gluing the drawer holders.
+Please take a look at my final project and learn from my mistakes so that yours will look perfect when gluing the drawer holders.

 advent calendar mistakes to avoid